-- Don't bring any animals including pets to the island. - Remove insects, soil, seeds, spiders and other animals from your camping gear, footwear and clothes. - Don't bring firewood to the island. - Pack equipment for a final vehicle clean at the barge site. - Pack food in clean, sealed, plastic or metal containers instead of cardboard which can harbour pests.

-• Ensure fresh food is free of soil, insects and snails.
+- Don't bring any animals including pets to the island. - Remove insects, soil, seeds, spiders and other animals from your camping gear, footwear and clothes. - Don't bring firewood to the island. - Pack equipment for a final vehicle clean at the barge site. - Pack food in clean, sealed, plastic or metal containers instead of cardboard which can harbour pests. - Ensure fresh food is free of soil, insects and snails. - Watch the island protection video before you pack.